akanieski/ado-reports/readme.md

 Set-ExecutionPolicy Bypass
 ```

-Next up all you have to do is run the following commands from the `$\ProcessTools` folder
+Next up all you have to do is run the following commands from the project's root folder

 ```
 .\generateProjectSummaries.ps1 `